liamscarratt-cloud/liamscarratt.github.io/_pages/portfolio.md

 author_profile: true
 ---

-Alongside my work in chemistry and education, I have a long-standing involvement in music, comedy, and performance across Australia, Europe, and beyond.
+Alongside my work in chemistry and education, I have a long-standing involvement in music, comedy, and science outreach across Australia, Europe, and beyond.
 Below is a record of projects, productions, and performances I have been part of.

-## SciFilmIt

-During my time in Switzerland and UK, I was involved in an ambitious Swiss based science outreach event, [SciFilmIt](https://scifilmit.com/){:target="_blank"}.
-Scientists, artists, and filmmakers would come together over a 3 day hackathon to create short films that would communicate current research to the general public, which would be showcased at a local cinema.
-My contributions to this event were as follows:

-2023: **Project Lead** for the first SciFilmIt hackathon in the UK - acquiring funding, forming and leading the organising team, and bringing people together across the University of Bristol and beyond to attend, UK

-2021: **Team Mentor** for SciFilmIt hackathon Lausanne - giving a guest lecture on science communication through artistic mediums and guiding a participant team through their science filmmaking process, Switzerland

-2020: **Logistics** member of the organising team for the SciFilmIt hackthon Geneva - ensuring the event ran smoothly over the 3 days, liasing with venue staff and food providers in preparation, Switzerland

 ## Comedy and Theatre